 Every effort should be made to rationalise the ethics approval process when there is potential for duplication.

 A RTP Stipend may be awarded to an applicant proposing to undertake studies as an external student; however the support of the relevant academic unit and faculty will be required.

-External students will not be eligible for centrally allocated awards of the Monash Graduate Scholarship (MGS) or the Monash International Postgraduate Research Scholarship (MIPRS).
+External students will not be eligible for centrally allocated awards of the Monash Graduate Scholarship (MGS) or the Monash International Tuition Scholarship (MITS).